Skip to content

 netsh int ip reset

-Restart your PC afterward.
-This clears corrupted network configuration data without affecting your files.
-It’s the same approach that fixes many ERR_EMPTY_RESPONSE errors in Chrome.
+Restart afterward.
+This wipes corrupted Winsock and TCP/IP state without touching your files.
+It’s the same approach that often clears ERR_EMPTY_RESPONSE errors in Chrome.

-Try a different VPN protocol.
-Some VPN clients now support WireGuard, which uses its own lightweight driver called Wintun instead of TAP.
-Switching protocols eliminates TAP-related issues entirely.
-OpenVPN’s support center recommends trying this when TAP problems persist.
+Switch VPN protocols.
+Most modern VPN clients now support WireGuard, which uses its own lightweight driver called Wintun instead of TAP.
+Switching protocols sidesteps TAP problems entirely.
+OpenVPN’s agent and adapter error guide recommends trying this when TAP errors keep coming back after a clean reinstall.

 Last resort: reset Windows.
-A Windows reset (Settings > System > Recovery > Reset this PC) with the “Keep my files” option will clear all drivers and apps while preserving your documents.
-You’ll need to reinstall your VPN afterward, but this eliminates any deeply corrupted driver state.
-Keep in mind this also wipes other things like custom SSL certificates and saved Wi-Fi passwords.
+Settings > System > Recovery > Reset this PC, with the “Keep my files” option, will wipe third-party drivers and apps while preserving your documents.
+Plan for about 90 minutes for the reset plus another hour for reinstalling drivers and your VPN client.
+A reset also clears custom SSL certificates and saved Wi-Fi passwords.

 #Bottom Line